North Dakota Consumer Credit Counseling Bond: A Comprehensive Guide

 - Bond Amount: The largest sum accrued in the organization’s trust account during the prior year, or $5,000, whichever is greater

-- Who Needs it: All consumer credit counseling organizations operating in North Carolina
+- Who Needs it: All consumer credit counseling organizations operating in North Dakota

 - Purpose: To ensure the public will receive compensation for any damages should the credit counselor engage in any acts of fraud